yogeshjadhav7/restful-api-service-backend/README.md

 ### Prerequisites
 ----
 - Java 1.8
 - MYSQL (recommended ver: 5.7.17) instance running locally or remotely.
 Use **db_setup.sql** for setting up the database schema.
-Place your connection endpoint url in **conf/application.conf** for **db.default.url** and connection credentials for **db.default.username** and **db.default.password**.
+Place your connection endpoint url in **conf/application.conf** against **db.default.url** and connection credentials against **db.default.username** and **db.default.password**.
 - (Optional) Firebase Messaging Credentials.
 I use them to trigger notifications about various events on the client devices of my android app Intellecto (https://play.google.com/store/apps/details?id=com.jadhav.yogesh.intellecto).
-Add your firebase authorization key for **firebase.notification.v0.authorization.key** in **conf/application.conf**.
+Add your firebase authorization key against **firebase.notification.v0.authorization.key** in **conf/application.conf**.
 - (Optional) AWS SimpleEmailService credentails.
 I use AWS SES to send OTP on the client devices for user to sign into Intellecto app.
-Add your AWS SES access and secret keys for **aws.ses.access.key** and **aws.ses.secret.key** in **conf/application.conf**.
+Add your AWS SES access and secret keys against **aws.ses.access.key** and **aws.ses.secret.key** in **conf/application.conf**.
+You will have to move your AWS SES out of sandbox (https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html), if not done already, to register your email address or domain name to send emails to your clients.
+Add your registered email address against **aws.ses.from.email** in **conf/application.conf**.
+- (Optional) I use **intellecto.api.key** located in **conf/application.conf** to authorize incoming API requests to the service.
+This ensures that the requests have organically come from android devices only.
+- All the above (Optional) point are redundant if you are not the owner of the Intellecto app, that is, me! :P. Just for the sake of completion and clarity to the reader of this README, I have mentioned them.

 ### Installation
 ----